SaumyaSingh1/Friendvibes/README.md

 When it's time to disconnect, log out securely to ensure your Friendvibes experience is just the way you want it.

 - ## Power-Packed Technologies Fueling the Magic
+- ## ES Modules
+This project utilizes ES modules (ECMAScript modules) to structure and organize the code.
+ES modules provide a clean and efficient way to manage dependencies and keep the codebase modular.
 - ### Frontend Enchantment:
    Crafted with React.js, React Router DOM, and React Toastify, our frontend ensures a smooth and immersive user experience.